KaiTries/exercise-7/Commentary.md

 I am running multiple runs per configuration, because due to computational limitations I cannot run larger colonies / longer iterations.
 So I am subject to larger deviations.
 To counteract this I am running the same configuration multiple times.

+I have put significantly more effort into the C version, so for a better experience I recommend trying out that version.
+It is pretty simple to set up you only need cmake.

 ## Optimizations - Python
 Due to the nature of the problem, the computer has to do a lot of computations on vectors.
 So I implemented most of the vital parts with numpy to utilize vectorized operations.
 Additionally I precomputed some aspects as the space / time tradeoff was worth it.
 I significantly reduced the computation time this way.